canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 ## 3. Any

-**The Any method checks if a collection has at least one element matching a condition.
+**Any checks if a collection has at least one element matching a condition.
 Unlike Where and Select, Any doesn't return a new collection, but either true or false.**

 Let's see if we have watched movies with a low rating.